 In the words of Spiderman’s uncle, “With great power comes great responsibility.”
 This is especially true for open source software.

 Traditionally, the manufacturing sector has left software implementation and upkeep to their vendors.
-But an increasing number of companies have realised that outsourcing this responsibility doesn’t really work, because no close-source software is going to fulfil every single one of their needs.
-They understand being able to tailor a software to their requirements gives them a competitive advantage, especially as we move into information technology (IT) and operational technology (OT) integration, data analytics and the Internet of Things (IoT).
+But an increasing number of companies have realised that outsourcing this responsibility doesn’t really work because no closed source software is going to fulfil every single one of their needs.
+They understand being able to tailor software to their requirements gives them a competitive advantage, especially as we move into information technology (IT) and operational technology (OT) integration, data analytics and the Internet of Things (IoT).